xonq/mycotools/mycotools/README.md

 python scripting standpoint,  while also emphasizing the Unix philosophy for each script to *do one thing and do it well*.

-I have found that I am *primarily* a [functional programmer](https://docs.python.org/3/howto/functional.html), i.e. my code seldom incorporates novel classes.
+I *primarily* abide by the [functional programming paradigm](https://docs.python.org/3/howto/functional.html), i.e. I avoid implicit state changes and my code seldom incorporates novel classes.
 I am not a purist, as you will find the `mtdb` class for the Mycotools Database objects (in the future there will be several more classes), but only because it is 1) used frequently, 2) requires rigid formatting, and 3) *needs